alpenwasser/TeX/beamer/intro/README.md

 what the  heck it is,  and the *very*  basics of how  it can be  installed and used.

-Can be compiled into a handout, a presentation and a transparencies version.
+Can be compiled into a handout, a presentation and a transparency version.

 Dependencies